fennel-ai/client/docs/pages/concepts/pipeline.md

 **Continuous Windows**

-As the name implies, with a 10 min continuous windows, a query at 10:03min & 10sec should cover the priod from 9:53 min & 10sec to 10:03 min & 10 sec.
+As the name implies, with a 10 min continuous windows, a query at 10:03min & 10sec should cover the period from 9:53 min & 10sec to 10:03 min & 10 sec.
 Clearly,
 continuous windows are lot harder to support efficiently and require some read side aggregation.